ezequielcutin/simple-diffusion/README.md

 ## Overview

 **Simple Diffusion** is an AI project aimed at developing a generative model using diffusion methods to produce lifelike floral images.
 This project focuses on creating a simplified version of ControlNet, integrating conditional control into image diffusion models to enhance image generation processes while maintaining computational efficiency.
+This project was completed as the final paper for the EECS 442 (Computer Vision) class at the University of Michigan.

 ## Motivation